Clan Macdonald of Sleat: Late 17th century

 In the decade following the death of James there is little record of the Macdonalds of Sleat.
 The chief, the 3rd baronet, was in ill health and seems to have lived a quiet life.
 In 1685, Argyll and others landed in the Western Isles and the Privy Council ordered Sir Donald to raise 300 men, and have them in Loch Ness in June.
 The insurrection however came to an abrupt end when Argyll was executed, and the Sleat men returned home before the end of June without seeing battle.
 When Dundee appealed to the Highland chiefs for their support to James VII, Sleat was among the first to join at the head of 500 men.
 The 3rd baronet however became ill just as he reached Lochaber, and the Sleat men were led by his son, Donald.
 At the Battle of Killiecrankie, the Sleat battalion was posted on the extreme left wing and suffered severely during the ensuing conflict.
 Among the slain were five of the principal officers, all cadets of the Macdonalds of Sleat.
 With the collapse of the rebellion, after the Highland men had returned home, the Government made an effort to treat with the Macdonalds of Sleat.
 While the baronet's son, who had led the clan in battle during the rising, was willing to consent under certain terms, the baronet remained stubborn and refused to communicate with William II's emissaries.
 After a while the Government took steps to force the chief into obedience, and two frigates were sent to Skye.
 After fruitless efforts at negotiating the frigates began shelling two of the chief's houses, burning them to the ground.
 Lowland troops then landed and fought with Sleat's men, though were forced back to their ships, suffering 20 dead.
 In time he came to peace with the Government, though it is unknown what were the manner or terms of the surrender.
 The Macdonalds of Sleat were on friendly terms with the garrison at Fort William, yet were at odds with other Macdonalds.
 In 1694, the chief and Macdonald of Camuscross made a complaint to the Supreme Council against, Alexander Macdonald, Younger of Glengarry; Aeneas Macdonald, his brother; and several others in Knoydart.
 Sleat and Camuscross claimed that the men had conceived "ane deadly hatred and evil will" against them, committing acts of violence against them and their possessions.
-The 3rd baronet died at Armadale in 1695 and was succeeded by his son, Donald Macdonald, 4th Baronet.
+The 3rd baronet died at Armadale in 1695 and was succeeded by his son, Sir Donald Macdonald, 4th Baronet.